Exception Types, try, except, else, and finally

 print('index')

 This prints general, not index.
-IndexError is a kind of Exception, so the first matching handler wins.
-Better code puts except IndexError before except Exception.
+Because IndexError is a subclass of Exception, the first matching clause wins and the specific clause is dead code.
+Correct ordering puts except IndexError before except Exception.

 try: